automat-berlin/afone/README.md

 ## License

-Afone is released under the MIT license.
+//afone is released under the MIT license.
 See [LICENSE](https://github.com/automat-berlin/afone/blob/master/LICENSE) for details.